google-code-export/flowplayer-core/flowplayer/trunk/README.txt

   because the server does not send metadata if replaying the same stream.
 - the scrubber is disabled if the clip is not seekable in the first frame: http://flowplayer.org/forum/8/16526 By default if the clip has one of following extensions (the typical flash video extensions) it is seekable in the first frame: 'f4b', 'f4p', 'f4v', 'flv'.
-Added new clip property seekableOnBegin can be used to override the default.
+Added new clip property seekableOnBegin that can be used to override the default.

 3.0.6
 -----